minvws/nl-covid19-coronacheck-website/en/guidepost.md

 You can create your coronavirus pass (EU Digital COVID Certificate, DCC) to travel with CoronaCheck.
 [Read more about how to create a Digital COVID Certificate](https://coronacheck.nl/en/faq/1-1-hoe-werkt-de-coronacheck-app/).

 Are you going on a trip?
-Please check {{ site.data.translations.wijsoprijs-link[page.lang] }} to find out which coronavirus pass you need in the country you’re planning to visit.
+Please check {{ site.data.links.wijsoprijs[page.lang] }} to find out which coronavirus pass you need in the country you’re planning to visit.

 From July 1st, you can get tested for free when you go travelling.
-Read more about this on {{ site.data.translations.reizen-en-vakantie-link[page.lang] }}.
+Read more about this on {{ site.data.links.reizen-en-vakantie[page.lang] }}.

 If you have any questions, you can turn to the Ministry of Foreign Affairs. <a href="https://www.netherlandsworldwide.nl/contact/contacting-the-24-7-bz-contact-centre" rel="noopener noreferrer" target="_blank">Please reach out to its 24/7 contact centre</a>.
 They are available 24 hours per day, 7 days per week.